BACK TO MAIN INDEX

 Low coolant concentration

-Will cause bad tool life, bacteria growth, rusting of the machine and many other problems.
+Will cause bad tool life, bacteria growth, rusting of the CNC machine and many other problems.

 High coolant concentration